 Hosted by the Innovative Farmers network.

 Peer-to-peer learning is key to collaborating on solutions to agricultural problems.
 Join Innovative Farmers for an interactive session to crowdsource ideas for agricultural research in the north with farmers setting the priorities.
-We’ll have farmers fresh out of their field labs to soundboard ideas with, and a smattering of researchers to amplify the learning.
-Panellists will explain their experiences in field labs before the floor is handed over to the audience to workshop ideas for future research.
-Everyone who joins this session should leave with a good idea on how to set up their own on-farm research project.
+We had farmers fresh out of their field labs to soundboard ideas with, and a smattering of researchers to amplify the learning.
+Panellists explained their experiences in field labs before we handed over to the audience to workshop ideas for future research.
+Everyone who joined this session should have left with a good idea on how to set up their own on-farm research project.

 Kate Pressland is the programme manager for Innovative Farmers.
 She oversees the programme’s network of on-farm trials (‘field labs’).
 Field labs support farmers interested in researching agroecological solutions to practical problems, by teaming them up with researchers to work directly on the issues the farmers face, on their own land, developing their own ideas.
 Kate is responsible for engaging with the programme’s stakeholders including farmers, producers, advisers, scientists, policy makers and industry bodies to develop farmer-led research as a key practice for improving agricultural sustainability and resilience.
 She manages its small grants scheme, which helps boost the ability of the field labs to understand if solutions investigated are effective.
 Kate also sits on the senior management team of Scotland’s own farmer-centric research programme Rural Innovation Support Service (RISS).
 Kate has a PhD in agricultural ecology and previously worked for 9 years in land management with farmers across the south-west in the conservation sector.